der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[BingAdsAccountSelector](./BingAdsAccountSelector)|The selector with the condition applied.
+[BingAdsAccountSelector](./BingAdsAccountSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
 Returns a selector that will return only bing ads accounts with the specified IDs.